 RMCAD has rolling admissions with term starts every eight weeks (see the Academic Calendar for details).
 This allows students to start their studies year-round.
 Applications are reviewed upon receipt.
 Applicants are notified as soon as the application requirements have been fulfilled, with most decisions made within one week from the date all documents are received.

-Students with transfer credits from regionally accredited colleges will receive a credit evaluation prior to scheduling.
+Students with transfer credits from accredited colleges will receive a credit evaluation prior to scheduling.
 Students enrolled as Non-Degree Seeking are not eligible to receive transfer credit.

 Acceptance alone does not secure enrollment in the College.
 Students will not be scheduled into classes until their financial aid paperwork is complete and/or proof of ability to pay is determined.